vargavd/angular-complete-guide-course/section-3-notes.md

   - Between the curly brackets you can write any typescript expression that can be resolved to a string, but cant write multline expression
 - **property binding:** `[property]="data"`
   - this sets the underlying DOM element's property, so property here is not an attribute
-  - this can be used insted of string interpolation, with the `[innerText]="variableName"` syntax
+  - this can be used insted of string interpolation, with the `[innerText]="variableName"` syntax.
+It is important that between quotation marks, it is a javascript expression which must return the value we want to bind to the property.

 ### Event handling